Ukama (Y Combinator) network management system

 ADJUSTING TO DELAYS

 Unfortunately, manufacturing delays set our timeline, and we ended up cutting our home node, which catered towards the consumer tier.
-I capitalized on this extra time to better understand our prospective partners, setting up calls with people in our mailing list, and directing a site visit to our pilot sites.
+I capitalized on this extra time to better understand our prospective partners, proactively setting up calls with people in our mailing list.

 These calls gave me a lot of new insights into potential future roadmap items, but was wary of potential product bloat that could compromise the user experience, and developmental efficiency.
 Still, though the numbers said otherwise, I felt we weren't fully meeting users exactly where they were at.